Deploying a WebSocket API in Choreo Connect¶

 Step 5 - Deploy the API¶

-apictl mg deploy api -f <path_to_the_WebSocket_API_project> -e dev -k
+apictl mg deploy api -f <path_to_the_API_project_just_created>/petstore -e dev -k

-The following command generates a JWT to test the API, and sets it to the variable called
+Let's use the following command to generate a JWT to access the API, and set it to the variable

 Install wscat client.